 provide for clearer labelling requirements to better inform farmers and consumers

-These measures aim to increase farmer and consumer awareness about potentially hazardous impurities contained in certain fertilizers, including cadmium, which is present in certain phosphate-based fertilizers.
+These measures aim to increase farmer and consumer awareness about potentially hazardous impurities contained in certain fertilisers, including cadmium, which is present in certain phosphate-based fertilisers.
 More information on the vote is available here.

-New, preliminary modelling research shows that cadmium levels in EU agricultural soils could be brought down to more sustainable levels by reducing the amount of this heavy metal introduced via phosphate-based fertilizers.
+New, preliminary modelling research shows that cadmium levels in EU agricultural soils could be brought down to more sustainable levels by reducing the amount of this heavy metal introduced via phosphate-based fertilisers.